sifive/Kami/README.md

 The Syntax.v module contains a number of definitions, functions, and predicates prefixed with the letter “P” (for example, the file defines a constructor named “SemLetExpr” and another named “PSemLetExpr”).
-The file is roughly divided into two models.
+The file is roughly divided into three models.
 One represents the registers, rules, and methods in a module using lists.
-The other equates modules that differ only by permutations on these lists.
-The definitions that begin with the “P” are those that work with permutations.
+The other equates modules that differ only by permutations on these lists, and the third creates more permutations on the objects in the semantics.
+The definitions that begin with the “P” are those that work with permutations, and those with "PPlus" work with more permutations.

 Kami Semantics Overview
 -----------------------